glowlogix/wp-frontend-profile/readme.md

 License: GPLv2 or later<br />
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Front End Profile allows users to edit their profile without going into the dashboard to do so.
+WP Frontend Profile allows users to edit their profile without going into the dashboard to do so.

 ## Description

-WP Front End Profile give you the ability to add a extensible user profile section to the front end of your WordPress website.
+WP Frontend Profile give you the ability to add a extensible user profile section to the front end of your WordPress website.
 By default the plugin adds two tabs to the front end profile.
 One of these titled profile allows a user to edit their user data including email, first and last names, URL and bio (description).
 The password tab allows a user to change their password for the site.

 ### Plugin Extensibility